joematthews/opinionated-angular/README.md

 ### Prettier

-Uses [Prettier](https://prettier.io/) to provide opinionated formatting so diffs contain less formatting changes and teams argue less about formatting in general.
+Uses [Prettier](https://prettier.io/) to provide opinionated formatting so diffs contain less formatting changes and teams argue less about code style in general.

 In the [.prettierrc.json file](./.prettierrc.json), `htmlWhitespaceSensitivity` is set to `ignore` to improve the formatting of templates.
 This will trim whitespace around and inside elements.
 Use `&nbsp;` (non-breaking space) to explicitly enforce spacing between inline-elements.